-- Dog may hold his elbows out or tightly into their bodies
+- Holding elbows out or tightly against their bodies

-- Dog may hold the affected limb away from the body
+- Holding the affected limb away from the body

-- Sudden (acute) episodes of elbow lameness is commonly seen in geriatric dogs
+- Sudden (acute) episodes of elbow lameness are commonly seen in geriatric dogs

 What is the cause of elbow dysplasia?

-To better understand this condition, you must first take a look at the physical structure of your dog’s skeletal system with a focus on his elbow.
-There are three bones that make up your dog’s elbow – the radius, the humerus, and the ulna.
+In order to understand what elbow dysplasia is, we need to understand the physical structure of a dog’s skeletal system within and around the elbow.
+Three bones make up a dog’s elbow – the radius, the humerus, and the ulna.

-In a healthy dog, these bones are supposed to grow together and fit seamlessly to form the elbow joint.
-However, if your dog is suffering from a form of elbow dysplasia, it is actually the result of a malformation and/or deterioration of the bone structure, cartilage, or joint itself.
+In a normal healthy dog, these bones grow in a highly coordinated fashion and articulate precisely to form the elbow joint.
+However, if your dog is suffering from elbow dysplasia, one or more growth abnormalities interfere with the correct development of this complex structure.

 Types of elbow dysplasia in dogs

-What is the long-term consequence of elbow dysplasia?
+What are the long-term consequences of elbow dysplasia?

-Every dog with elbow dysplasia is affected by some degree of elbow osteoarthritis at the time of diagnosis.
-This can be the consequence of a loose fragment acting like a “stone in a shoe” within the joint or of untreated elbow incongruity such as radio-ulnar or humero-ulnar conflict.
+Every dog that’s diagnosed with elbow dysplasia is affected by some degree of elbow osteoarthritis.
+This may be the consequence of a loose fragment within the joint, joint instability, or excessive strain causing one part of the joint to be overloaded.

 How is elbow dysplasia diagnosed?